-The team goes through a series of steps to pilot UAVs:
+The team goes through a series of training steps to pilot UAVs:

-Aviation and drone safety is important to the here at Post 888.
-Some of the students of the team have accomplished the ground school and are planning on acquiring FAA certification to pilot drones commercially.
-The post regularly stays up to date on changes to the FAA rules and regulations.
+Aviation and drone safety is priority number one here at Post 888.
+Some of our aviation explorers have completed their ground school training and are planning on acquiring FAA certification to pilot aircraft, and drones.
+The Post regularly stays up to date on changes to the FAA rules and regulations.

-Click here to learn about the new FAA Part 107 rule and other important information about operating UAS in the United States.
+Click here to learn more about FAA Part 107 rule and other important information about operating UAS in the United States.

-Proper training is important to the post.
-Beyond proper safety and regulation training, Post 888 also operates a number of flight simulators, such as the RealFlight RF7.5 RC Flight Simulator, to train students on how to pilot different aerial vehicles.
+We provide training and start our explorers with flying on flight simulators, such as the RealFlight RF7.5 RC Flight Simulator.
+This is how we start the process of training students on how to pilot different aerial vehicles.
 The training of students on the flight simulator makes them more familiar with the elements that affect the aircraft in flight.
-In addition, the students fly smaller crafts to gain more practice before flying larger ones.
+In addition, students fly virtual aircraft to gain more practice and experience before flying real ones.

 - Flight Procedure

-The team goes through a series of steps before even touching the drones.
+The team goes through a series of steps before even touching the real drones.

 - Check for land clearance and assess flight area.

 - Setup drone and batteries.